sjanel/coincenter/README.md

 Say you want to place a buy order of *A* with n *B* at relative price **3** for instance:

 ```
-./coincenter -t nB-A --trade-price 3
+coincenter trade nB-A --price 3
 ```

 The chosen price will be `0.42`.

 #### Single trade all

-If you want to simply sell all available amount from a given currency, you can use `--trade-all` option which takes a departure currency instead of an input amount.
+If you want to simply sell all available amount from a given currency, you can use `trade-all` flavor which takes a departure currency instead of an input amount.
 This command will ask to trade all available amount for all considered exchanges - use with care!

 #### Examples with explanation

 ```
-coincenter -t 1btc-usdt
+coincenter trade 1btc-usdt
 ```

 Trade 1 BTC to USDT on all exchanges supporting BTC-USDT market and having some available BTC.